bangkokrb/rubyconfth/src/practicalities.md

 {% endrendercontent %}

 {% rendercontent "section_text", title: "Weather" %}
   Bangkok is hot and wet.
-In December, Bangkok has daily highs of around 31 Celsius (87F) and lows of 21 Celsius (70F).
-December is one of the relatively coolest and driest months of the year, though it can still rain, so if you get caught in a storm, it's generally best to just wait it out in a mall.
+In October, Bangkok has daily highs of around 32 Celsius (89F) and lows of 24 Celsius (75F), and you can expect sudden downpours of rain, especially in the afternoon.
+If you get caught in a storm, it's generally best to just wait it out in a mall.
 It's best to carry a small umbrella or raincoat (which you can also easily get at a convenience store).

   [14 day forecast from the BBC](https://www.bbc.com/weather/1609350)